ralphjsmit/filament/packages/forms/docs/20-custom-fields.md

 </x-dynamic-component>
 ```

-## Accessing the current field instance in a Blade view
+## Accessing the current field instance in the Blade view

 Inside the Blade view, you may access the current field instance using `$field`.
 You can call public methods on this object to access other information that may not be available in variables: